Swifties: Relationship with Swift

 Swift maintains a close relationship with Swifties, to whom many journalists attribute her cultural influence.
 To The Washington Post, Swift and Swifties are "all part of one big friend group".
 She has "revolutionized" the relationship a celebrity can have with fans, according to The New York Times.
 Many fans feel connected to her as they "have grown up with her and her music."
 Lora Kelley of The Atlantic stated that Swift "understands the power of the group experience."
 Her connection with fans is considered unique for artists of her stature; she has interacted with them on social media, sent them gifts, hand-selected them to attend intimate concerts or meet-and-greets, made surprise visits, participated in some of their functions (such as a wedding or a bridal shower), and gifted free tickets to disadvantaged or medically ill fans.
 Swift's habit of lurking her fans online has been referred to as "Taylurking" by the fans.

 In June 2010, Swift hosted a 13-hour meet-and-greet as a part of the CMA Festival in Nashville, Tennessee.
 In 2014, 2017 and 2019, she hosted the "Secret Sessions", a series of pre-release album-listening parties for fans at her houses, and a 2014 Christmas event dubbed by the fans as the "Swiftmas," where Swift sent packages of early Christmas presents to fans and hand-delivered some of them.
 Swift has also written songs in honor of her fans, such as "Long Live" (2010) or "Ronan" (2012); the latter is a charity record about a fan's four-year-old son who died of neuroblastoma.
 In 2023, she invited 2,200 fans to the world premiere of her concert film, Taylor Swift: The Eras Tour, free of cost.
 Zoya Raza-Sheikh of The Independent reported that Swift "remains at the forefront of delivering fan-based experiences to cultivate an ever-growing following.
 Whether it's personal invites to the singer's house for album listening parties, aka Secret Sessions, or pre-show hangouts, she continues to put her fans first."
+Professors Amit Nigam, Danielle Logue, and John Amis of University of London, University of New South Wales, and University of Edinburgh wrote that cultural norms, such as shared online interactions about clues from Swift's tours, songs or personal events, and the specific language that is used by Swift and her fans, binds Swifties together, helping in defining the relationships that Swifties form with one another, and with Swift herself.